 When disturbed, these bright birds screech loudly and circle overhead with their long tails streaming.

-Macaws are extremely messy eaters, their incredibly strong beaks are perfectly adapted for eating all sorts of nuts and seeds, as seen in their ability to crack open incredibly hard-shelled nuts with ease.
+Their incredibly strong beaks are specifically adapted for eating all sorts of nuts and seeds.

-Macaws are able to reach speeds of up to 56 kph (35 mph).
+Macaws are able to fly at speeds of up to 56 kph (35 mph).

 Ecology and Conservation